Mindful-Meerkats/meekathon/final-survey-short.md

 ## Introduction
 Dear Meerkat,

-Thank you for your continous efforts.
-You have made it up to the finishing line
+Thank you for your continuous efforts.
+You have reached the finish line

 You can be proud of yourself! :)